 - Lassen Volcanic National Park – home to California’s only active volcano (Mt.
 Lassen) and a ton of other volcanic formations too

-This is a rural road trip, and the largest community you’ll stay overnight in is Mount Shasta on the first night (I have a guide for things to do in Mount Shasta plus where to stay); Tulelake and Mineral have ~1,000 and ~100 residents respectively!
-You’ll end the loop driving on the Volcanic Legacy Scenic Byway where it overlaps with California Highway 89.
+This is a rural road trip, and the largest community you’ll stay overnight in is Mount Shasta on the first night (I have a guide for the best things to do in Mount Shasta plus where to stay); Tulelake and Mineral have ~1,000 and ~100 residents respectively!
+You’ll end the loop driving on the Volcanic Legacy Scenic Byway where it overlaps with California Highway 89; this is one of the most scenic drives in California, especially for vulcanology nerds – which I assume you are (like me) if you’re planning this San Francisco road trip route.

 I didn’t know there was such a thing as a “Volcanic Legacy Scenic Byway” until reading Moon Northern California Road Trips; I’m such a volcano nerd (thanks, Dante’s Peak!) that now I want to drive it all!
 It also connects to Crater Lake in Southern Oregon.